clementw168/clementw168/README.md

 <summary><h4> Photogen AI </h4></summary>
 <br>

+I got inspired by my internship in a Start-up in the United States.
+At the same time, I got really interested in Generative AI.
+A friend of mine invited me to create Photogen AI.
+The idea was to sell AI-generated images of the customers.

 <details>
 <summary><h5> Dreambooth adaptation to realistic images </h5></summary>
 <br>

+DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation (CVPR 2023) was published and a lot of AI avatar apps popped out of nowhere.
+However, no one could generate qualitative realistic images.
+We focused on that, and after a few tricks with Dreambooth, we got decent to really good results.

+Insert visu.

+Automatic 1111, Hugging face, diffusers
+Dreambooth, Stable diffusion

 </details>

 <details>
 <summary><h5> Implementation of AWS infrastructure and costs optimization </h5></summary>
 <br>

+Turning all tests on Google Colab to production on AWS.

+Two production pipelines on AWS:
+- Inference with dynamic autoscaling group with warmup.
+Automatic scaling based on the monitoring of the number of SQS messages.
+- Dreambooth fine-tuning with AWS Batch.

 </details>

 <details>
 <summary><h5> Paris Gen AI Hackathon </h5></summary>
 <br>
+One weekend competition on any technical subject related to Generative AI.

+I worked on how to decrease the number of required images for Dreambooth.
+It became a huge literature review and testing of the latest repositories on Pose Transfer, Instruct pix2pix, pictures light adaptation, Background matting, etc.

+Add visualization

 </details>

 <details>